numericalalgorithmsgroup/AzureML_Best_Practice/cosmoflow/README.md

 ## Summary

-High performance storage is a critical component of modern AI training deployments - without sufficient I/O bandwidth to supply them with data the computing power of modern GPUs is wasted.
+As GPUs become ever more powerful, ensuring you have the right I/O configuration to meet their data demands is crucial to deliver best AI training performance at best cost.
+Using CosmoFlow as an example we demonstrate how a BeeOND high-performance filesystem allows us to fully unlock the computational power of the NVIDIA V100 GPUs in our training cluster.
+With the BeeOND filesystem data bottlenecks are eliminated and training performs 5-10x faster than when using network attached Azure Blob storage.
+BeeOND runs on the compute instances and requires no additional cloud resources.
+This makes it an extremely cost effective way to unlock maximum performance of your NVIDIA GPU-enabled clusters on AzureML, and can bring cost savings of up to 90% for multi-GPU and multi-node training workloads.

-Using CosmoFlow as an example we find that a BeeOND high-performance filesystem backed implementation is over 5x faster than using Premium Blob and nearly 10x faster than using Hot Blob for storage.
-BeeOND runs on the compute instances and requires no additional cloud resources, meaning cost to solution is reduced by the same factor of 5 or 10x.
-As GPUs become ever more powerful, ensuring you have storage that can meet their demands is crucial to deliver best AI training performance at best cost.
+The work demonstrated here was funded by Microsoft in partnership with NVIDIA.
+The authors like to thank Microsoft and NVIDIA employees for their contributions to this tutorial.

 ### Find out more: